cliqz-oss/browser-f/mozilla-release/testing/web-platform/tests/tools/wptrunner/README.rst

   if debug and (platform == "linux" or platform == "osx"): FAIL

-For test expectations the avaliable variables are those in the `run_info` which for desktop are `version`, `os`, `bits`, `processor`, `debug` and `product`.
+For test expectations the available variables are those in the `run_info` which for desktop are `version`, `os`, `bits`, `processor`, `debug` and `product`.